Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - This is required if you want to perform analytics on data
             - Once the pool is created, you can go to the resource homepage
             - On the homepage you will see a weblink under **dediated SQL endpoint** - this is like the server address to the SQL pool, you can connect to it by pasting this link in the server when using the **SQL server management studio**
+            - **Azure Data Factory**
+                - Allows Extraction, transformation and loading of data